prodigyfinance/ml2p/docs/tutorial/index.rst

 The first argument is the name of the model to create, the second is the training job the model should be created from.

-The docker image to use is read from the `image` parameter in `ml2p.yml` so you don't have to specify it here.
+The Docker image to use is read from the `image` parameter in `ml2p.yml` so you don't have to specify it here.

 The model is just an object in SageMaker -- it doesn't run any instances -- so it will be